 Check Out These 12 Creative Book Launch Ideas

 A book launch is one of the most important steps in the publishing process.
-Not only is it a great chance to build publicity for the book, but increasing the number of purchases and pre-orders on or around the release date can push you onto the best-seller lists.
-Whether you’ve signed a deal with a major publishing company, or you’re self-publishing your own novel or memoir, consider one or more of these 12 creative book launch ideas to build some buzz for your new publication.
+It’s a great chance to build publicity for the book while increasing the number of purchases and pre-orders on or around the release date.
+A good book launch can even push you onto the best-seller lists.
+Whether you’ve signed a deal with a major publishing company, or you’re self-publishing your own novel or memoir, consider one or more of these 12 creative book launch ideas.
+They’re sure to build some buzz for your new publication.

 1. Get into character